How I Replaced OpenClaw with Claude Code Channels and a Discord Watchdog

 But there was one limitation: a single session handles all channels.
 If you have five Discord channels, they all share one Claude context.
 No isolation.
 A conversation in #general bleeds into #health-os.

 The fix is per-channel isolation through tmux.
 Each Discord channel gets its own Claude Code session running in its own tmux pane, with its own DISCORD_STATE_DIR scoped to only that channel.
+The same pattern works for Telegram.

 The architecture:

-Discord #general → tmux: dc-1484927683581317132 → Claude Code (~/broomva)
+Discord #general → tmux: dc-<id> → Claude Code (~/broomva)

-Discord #health-os → tmux: dc-1485495724182601748 → Claude Code (~/broomva/apps/healthOS)
+Discord #health-os → tmux: dc-<id> → Claude Code (~/broomva/apps/healthOS)

-Discord #life → tmux: dc-1485102695441367040 → Claude Code (~/broomva/core/life)
+Discord #life → tmux: dc-<id> → Claude Code (~/broomva/core/life)

-Thread: "test-thread" → tmux: dc-1485478475518443672 → Claude Code (parent context injected)
+Thread: "design" → tmux: dc-<id> → Claude Code (inherits parent workdir)

-dc-watchdog → Respawns dead + discovers new
+dc-watchdog → Respawns + discovers + suspends idle

 {